notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * `☐ Update silently`: instead of prompting, will automatically reload the file from disk
     * `☐ Scroll to the last line after update`: will scroll to the end of the file after reloading from disk (otherwise, the cursor and scrolled-location stays where it was before the update)
 * `☐ Autodetect character encoding`: when opening a new file, try to algorithmically determine what character encoding should be used
-* `☐ Auto-indent`: when making a new line, automatically indent (following TAB or space settings for the active Language) based on the indent of the previous line
 * `☐ Minimize to system tray`: place the Notepad++ icon on the system tray (instead of the task bar) when the Notepad++ window is minimized
 * `☐ Show only filename in title bar`: use just the file name (instead of the full path) of the active file in the Notepad++ title bar
 * `☐ Treat bakslash as escape character for SQL`: this affects the **Language > SQL** handling of the `\` backslash character